ropensci/rgbif/README.md

 The rgbif branch `newapi` will have development code to use the new GBIF API, and will be folded into the master branch at some later point.
 You can use code on the `newapi` branch, but be nice, don't hit it too hard.

+The new GBIF API only uses JSON as a data format, so no more XML.

 Changes in the new GBIF API from last with respect to `rgbif`:

 | Function in old API | New API | Notes |